Nyheke Lambert LTD is a one-stop shop for clothing manufacturing, specialising in start-ups & bespoke attire

-At House of Billiam (niche, tailoring, bespoke), I learnt the foundations of Outer Torso wear: intermediate level pattern cutting, sewing and connections with trimming and fabric suppliers.
-Here I worked on projects for the likes of One Direction, Lana Del Ray, Stooshe, Perez Hilton and Harvard University while assisting on collaborations with A Million Hands and Slam City Skates.
-Whereas at Marks & Spencer (high street), computer-aided design, presentations, research design development and measuring pieces were predominant.
-Finally my time at Minki Cheng (high end), focused heavily on fittings, understanding technical patterns and technical sewing, while travelling between UK factories to follow up or drop off work.
+At House of Billiam (niche, tailoring, bespoke), I learnt the foundations of outer torso wear: intermediate level pattern cutting, sewing and made connections with trimming and fabric suppliers.
+Here I worked on projects for the likes of One Direction, Lana Del Ray, Stooshe, Perez Hilton and Harvard University whilst assisting on collaborations with A Million Hands and Slam City Skates.
+Whereas at Marks & Spencer (high street), computer-aided design, presentations, research, design, development and measuring pieces were the predominant skills.
+Finally my time at Minki Cheng (high end), focused heavily on fittings, understanding technical patterns and sewing whilst travelling between UK factories to follow up or drop off work.

-Over the past six years, I’ve grafted; giving birth to brands from my many bedrooms in London that always double up as studios.
-Now I’m back to being self-employed again having quit my job as an express tailor at Harrods to have a go at really pushing all my services, develop a team and collaborate with creative individuals.
+Over the past six years, I’ve grafted, giving birth to brands from my many bedrooms in London which always doubled up as studios.
+Now I’ve started Nyheke Lambert LTD having quit my job as an express tailor at Harrods in January 2018 to have a go at really pushing all my services, developing a team and collaborating with creative individuals.
 With several projects in the pipeline, I'm preparing to conquer new ground.